Pauline Viardot: Career

 In 1837, 16-year-old Pauline García gave her first concert performance in Brussels.
 She made her opera debut as Desdemona in Rossini's Otello in London in 1839.
 This proved to be the surprise of the season.
 Despite her flaws, she had an exquisite vocal technique combined with an astonishing degree of passion.

-At the age of 17, she met and was courted by Alfred de Musset, who had earlier been taken with her sister Maria Malibran.
+At the age of 17, she met and was courted by the famous French romantic poet Alfred de Musset, who had earlier been taken with her sister Maria Malibran.
 Some sources say he asked for Pauline's hand in marriage, but she declined.
 However, she remained on good terms with him for many years.
 Her friend George Sand (who later based the heroine of her 1843 novel Consuelo on her) had a role in discouraging her from accepting de Musset's proposal, directing her instead to Louis Viardot (1800–1883).

 Viardot, an author and the director of the Théâtre Italien and twenty-one years Pauline's senior, was financially secure and would be able to provide Pauline with much more stability than de Musset.
 The marriage took place on 18 April 1840.
 He was 39 or 40, she 18.
 He was devoted to her and became the manager of her career.
 Her children followed in her musical footsteps.
 Her son Paul became a concert violinist, her daughter Louise Héritte-Viardot became a composer and writer, and two other daughters became concert singers.

 Her marriage did not stop the steady stream of infatuated men.
 The Russian novelist Ivan Turgenev in particular fell passionately in love with her after hearing her rendition of The Barber of Seville in Russia in 1843.
 In 1845, he left Russia to follow Pauline and eventually installed himself in the Viardot household, treated her four children as his own, and adored her until he died.
 She, in turn, critiqued his work and through her connections and social abilities, presented him in the best light whenever they were in public.
 The exact status of their relationship is a matter of debate.
 Other men closely linked to her included the composers Charles Gounod (she created the title role in his opera Sapho) and Hector Berlioz (who initially had her in mind for the role of Dido in Les Troyens, but changed his mind, which led to a cooling of his relations with the Viardots).